-Unlike corporate bond funds, Gilt funds are the most liquid instruments because these funds don’t carry credit risk.
-The reason is that government has not defaulted on fulfilling its obligations.
+Unlike corporate bond funds, gilt funds are the most liquid instruments as they don’t carry credit risk.
+The reason is that government will never default on fulfilling its obligations.
 However, gilt funds primarily suffer from an interest rate risk.
 The net asset value (NAV) of the fund drops sharply during times of an increasing interest rate regime.

 Gilt funds are capable of generating returns as high as 12%.
 However, returns from gilt funds are not guaranteed and highly variable with the changes in the overall interest rates.
 Hence, it would be beneficial to invest in Gilt funds when the interest rate is falling in the economy.
-Additionally, when the economy as a whole is facing a slump then Gilt funds may deliver higher returns than other asset classes like equity funds.
+Additionally, when the economy as a whole faced a slump Gilt funds have been known to deliver higher returns than even equity funds.

-Gilt funds charge an annual fee known as expense ratio which takes care of fund manager’s fee and other associated costs.
-This is expressed as a percentage of fund’s average asset under management.
-The upper limit of expense ratio for debt funds has been specified by SEBI as 2.25%.
-However, operating costs of a particular fund may depend on the investment strategy implemented by the fund manager.
-Ultimately, you need to choose a fund with a lower expense ratio.
+Gilt funds charge an annual fee known as expense ratio, which takes care of fund manager’s fee and other related costs.
+This is a percentage of fund’s average asset under management.
+As per SEBI specifications, the upper limit of expense ratio for debt funds is 2.25%.
+However, operating costs of a particular fund may depend on the fund manager’s investment strategy.
+For instance, dynamic strategy means to buy and sell securities as per the changes in the interest rate.

-Gilt funds invest in government securities which have a maturity of medium to long-term.
+Gilt funds invest in government securities which have medium to long-term maturity.
 In fact, the average maturity of a gilt fund portfolio may be around 3 to 5 years.
-In case the fund manager is following a dynamic strategy, he keeps buying and selling the securities as per the changes in the interest rate environment.
 If you are thinking of investing in gilt funds, you need to have an investment horizon of at least 3 to 5 years.